-The Watershed Advisory Board (WAB) provides citizen advice to the City regarding the protection, clean-up, and restoration of the Lake Whatcom reservoir and watershed.
-The WAB further advises on the acquisition and management of properties in the City's watershed land acquisition program.
+The Watershed Advisory Board (WAB) provides community advice to the City regarding the protection, clean-up, and restoration of the Lake Whatcom reservoir and watershed.
+The WAB further advises on the acquisition and management of properties in the City’s watershed land acquisition program.

 With respect to property acquisition, the WAB and the City staff are guided by the baseline criteria adopted by Joint Resolution of the City, Whatcom County, and the Lake Whatcom Water and Sewer District, as well as upon consideration of the City of Bellingham Overlay Criteria adopted by the City Council.
 The WAB shall review the baseline criteria and recommend amendments to the City Council as appropriate.